 Uncle Sam

 The original, independent vinyl comes with a foldout, black and white poster of the band with the lyrics printed on the reverse side.

 Pictured above to the left is a "censored" version of the LP.
-Unfortunately I can't post the front cover uncensored as it features the woman fully naked from the waste down.
+Unfortunately I can't post the front cover uncensored as it features the woman fully naked from the waist down.
 When the records were sold new in the stores, there was a round white sticker that hid the woman's private parts, as pictured above.
 With my original vinyl copy I simply removed the round sticker off the shrink wrap and strategically placed it on a clear record sleeve.
 The sticker stated:

+Uncle Sam